-Judge Holzberg also has a significant practice in leading internal investigations, often sensitive and high profile in nature.
-He was retained by the Roman Catholic Diocese of Bridgeport to investigate alleged clerical sexual abuse of minors and assist with its response to such allegations.
+Judge Holzberg also has significant experience in leading internal investigations, often sensitive and high profile in nature.
+He was retained by the Roman Catholic Diocese of Bridgeport to conduct a year long investigation into alleged clerical sexual abuse of minors and the Diocese's response to those allegations.
 He also led an internal investigation on behalf of one of Connecticut’s largest municipalities into alleged failure of city’s board of education, teachers and administrators to report alleged student sexual abuse and other misconduct by a teacher.

 Before his appointment to the bench, he was on the faculty of the University of Connecticut School of Law and also served as an Assistant Public Defender in the Office of the Chief Public Defender.

-Retired Judge Holzberg is a frequent speaker and author on the topic of mediation and arbitration.
-He has been an invited speaker on ADR strategies for the Practicing Law Institute, the Connecticut Trial Lawyers Association, the Connecticut Defense Lawyers Association and the Hartford County Bar Association.
+Retired Judge Holzberg is a frequent speaker and author on the topic of mediation and arbitration and internal investigations.
+He has been an invited speaker on ADR strategies for the Practicing Law Institute, the Connecticut Bar Association, Connecticut Trial Lawyers Association, the Connecticut Defense Lawyers Association and the Hartford County Bar Association.

 Connecticut Law Tribune - former editorial board member

-Middlesex County Bar Association - Board of Directors
+Middlesex County Bar Association - past president and former member, Board of Directors

 Honors & Recognitions